 Building a strong, distinctive & unified co-operative sector in the South West

-Across the region there are hundreds of co-operative and mutual businesses, ranging from those with a national presence such as large building societies and The Co-operative Group - including the Co-operative Bank - to small local enterprises, owned by workers, consumers or the wider community.
+Across the region there are hundreds of co-operative and mutual businesses, ranging from those with a national presence such as large building societies and The Co-operative Group to small local enterprises, owned by workers, consumers or the wider community.
 They are supported by organisations providing specialist business advice to existing co-operatives or those wishing to start up new co-operative and community enterprises.

 Co-operatives South West works in partnership with Co-operatives UK.